Hinterkaifeck murders: Karl S. and Andreas S.

-In 1971, a woman identified as 'Therese T.' wrote a letter citing an event in her youth: at the age of 12, she had witnessed her mother receiving a visit from the mother of brothers identified as 'Karl S.' and 'Andreas S.' The woman claimed that her sons, from Sattelberg, had committed the murders at Hinterkaifeck.
+In 1971, a woman identified as "Therese T." wrote a letter citing an event in her youth: at the age of 12, she had witnessed her mother receiving a visit from the mother of brothers identified as 'Karl S.' and 'Andreas S.' The woman claimed that her sons, from Sattelberg, had committed the murders at Hinterkaifeck.
 The mother reportedly said that "Andreas regretted that he lost his penknife" in the course of the conversation.
 In fact, when the farmstead was demolished in 1923, a penknife was discovered that could not be clearly assigned to anyone.
 However, the knife could have easily belonged to one of the victims.
 This line of inquiry was followed without result.
 Kreszenz Rieger, the former maid of Hinterkaifeck, was certain she had already seen the penknife in the yard during her service.

 Peter Weber

 Peter Weber was named a suspect by Josef Betz.
 The two worked together in the winter of 1919–20 as labourers, sharing a room.
-According to Betz, Weber spoke of a remote farm called Hinterkaifeck and alluded to personal knowledge about the Gruber family, including the incest between Andreas and Viktoria.
+According to Betz, Weber spoke of a remote farm called Hinterkaifeck and alluded to personal knowledge about the Gruber family, including the incest between Andreas and Viktoria (However, this was public knowledge since the 1915 trial.)
 Betz testified in a hearing that Weber had suggested killing Andreas to steal the family's money.
 When Betz did not respond to the offer, Weber dropped the subject.

 Bichler brothers and Georg Siegl

 Kreszenz Rieger, the Gruber family's original maid, worked at Hinterkaifeck between November 1920 and September 1921.
 She suspected the brothers Anton and Karl Bichler (brothers of the aforementioned Josef Bichler) of having committed the murders.
 Anton had helped with the potato harvest at Hinterkaifeck and was therefore familiar with the premises.
 Rieger reported that Bichler had often spoken of the Gruber family and suggested they ought to be dead.
 She also emphasised in her interrogation that the Grubers' dog, who barked at almost all visitors, never barked at Anton.
 In addition, she reported speaking with a stranger through her window on the night of the murders, believing him to be Anton's brother Karl.
 Rieger suspected the Bichlers committed the murder together with Georg Siegl, a Hinterkaifeck farmhand who knew of the family fortune.
 Siegl was alleged to have broken into the house in November 1920 and stolen a number of items, a claim he rejected.
-Siegl did admit, however, that he had carved the handle of mattock when working at Hinterkaifeck and knew where the tool would have been kept inside the barn.
+Siegl did admit, however, that he had carved the handle of the mattock when working at Hinterkaifeck and knew where the tool would have been kept inside the barn.